-Despite the complexity in execution, banks have only two ways in which they create value (and therefore make money).
-They build relationships with providers and users of capital, ensuring that they act as the facilitator in as many transactions as possible.
-They also recognize and quantify risk so they receive adequate returns for their exposure.
+Despite the complexity in execution, banks really only have two ways in which they create value (and therefore make money).
+One: build relationships with providers and users of capital, ensuring that they act as the facilitator in as many transactions as possible.
+Two: recognize and quantify risk, so they receive adequate returns for their exposure.

 Pricing is fundamental to both functions, and yet many banks still price by sticking their head out the window to see what the guy down the street is doing.
 Why is this?
 Why is pricing, which is the essence of the banking business, such a struggle for so many?

-Price Setting is the one that gets all of the attention in the banking business.
+Typically, Price Setting gets all the attention in the banking business.
 Why?
 Because it’s math.
-Most bankers pride themselves on analytics, and on being able to quantify a deal in a neat and tidy box.
-Now, even though Price Setting is the dimension that gets the most attention, that doesn’t mean all banks are good at it.
-We have all seen plenty of evidence to the contrary in the marketplace.
+Funding costs, overhead costs, capital allocations … it’s meat and potatoes for most bankers, who pride themselves on analytics and on being able to quantify a deal in a neat and tidy box.
+But even though Price Setting is the dimension that gets the most attention, that doesn’t necessarily mean all banks are good at it.
+There’s plenty of evidence to the contrary in the marketplace.
 Still, given the comfort level with the concepts and the fact that progress should be quantifiable, bankers almost universally choose fixing this dimension as the way to correct their pricing woes.

 Price Getting covers people and process issues, but it essentially boils down to one question.
 How good are we at actually booking that price after we set it?
-What many banks are now figuring out is that they can’t just “out-math” the competition.
-It does no good to be really great at setting prices if we end up having to discount to get deals on the books, or losing deals because we couldn’t find a creative way to make it meet our targets.
+Many banks are figuring out that they can’t just “out-math” the competition.
+It does no good to be really great at setting prices if they end up having to discount to get deals on the books or losing deals because they couldn’t find a creative way to make it meet their targets.

 While determining the exact cause of the failures in pricing can be difficult, the outcomes are pretty straightforward.
-Are you wondering which aspect of your pricing approach needs work?
+Are you wondering which aspect of your Price Getting approach needs work?
 An honest appraisal of where you fall on the diagram below should point you in the right direction.